magicalpanda/MagicalRecord/README.md

 	NSArray *peopleSorted = [Person findAllSortedByProperty:@"LastName" ascending:YES];

+Or, to have the results sorted by multiple properties:

+    NSArray *peopleSorted = [Person findAllSortedByProperty:@"LastName,FirstName" ascending:YES];

 If you have a unique way of retrieving a single object from your data store, you can get that object directly: